raspberrypilearning/disco-dance-floor/en/step_3.md

 This method will return a value in between the two Vectors or Quaternions you provide.

-In this case the GameObject will rotate from it's current rotation (`transform.rotation`) towards the `targetRotation` you have set with the key presses.
+In this case, the GameObject will rotate from it's current rotation (`transform.rotation`) towards the `targetRotation` you have set with the key presses.

-When you let go of the keys the floor will slowly move back to it's starting rotation.
+When you let go of the keys, the floor will slowly move back to its starting rotation.

 --- /collapse ---